-= Consumption of fuel f for census region r in the food products $QTYMAIN{f,r,i=7}$ industry.
+FOODCON f = total national consumption of fuel f in the food products industry; and $QTYMAIN{f,r,i=7}$ = consumption of fuel f for census region r in the food products industry.
 WRBIN

 WRBIN writes data for each industry to a binary file.
 Two different binary files are created.
 The first contains variables and coefficients that do not change over time but vary over industry or process.
 The second binary file contains data that vary by projection year.